 Please click here to help #FreeLasah.

-Lasah is a 36 year old Asian elephant who was born in the wild and has spent over 20 years in several zoos including Singapore Zoo.
-He has been forced to work in a logging camp, perform in shows including in a popular Malaysian entertainment outlet and used in commercials and the 1999 film Anna and the King.
+Lasah has been forced to work in a logging camp, lived in zoos including Singapore Zoo, perform in shows including in a popular Malaysian entertainment outlet and used in commercials and the 1999 film Anna and the King.

 Chained on all four legs

 Eleven years ago, he was sent to the popular Malaysian tourist island, Langkawi and since then has been used by the profit-making Langkawi Elephant Adventures [LEA].
 There, Lasah is used for elephant rides and lives all alone, which is devastating for a social animal like elephants.
 LEA also continues to offer Lasah for other commercial purposes on their website.